ccloops/13-14-Relational-Modeling/lab-catherine/README.md

 # Code Fellows: Seattle 401 JavaScript - 401d19

-##  Lab 13 Express and Mongo two resource RESTful API
+##  Lab 13 && 14 Express and Mongo two resource RESTful API

 ### Author:
  Catherine Looper

 ### Motivation

 In this project, I built a RESTful (Hypertext Transfer Protocol) HTTP server using Express.
 This server handles GET, POST, PUT and DELETE requests/responses.
 This API uses MongoDB and Mongoose to write data to a db directory for persistence.
+The database is based on a "one-to-many" relationship where there are many forests and each forest has only one corresponding continent.

 ### Build